Analysis: Trump's minimized view of the coronavirus crisis puts his re-election at risk

 "The Fake News Media and their partner, the Democrat Party, is doing everything within its semi-considerable power (it used to be greater!) to inflame the CoronaVirus situation," Trump tweeted earlier Monday.
 "Far beyond what the facts would warrant.
 Surgeon General, 'The risk is low to the average American.'"

-A tanking economy would put Trump in greater jeopardy of losing his own job.
-Just a few weeks ago, as he was acquitted of House impeachment charges by the Senate, delivered a relatively well-reviewed State of the Union address and watched the Democrats' Iowa caucuses fall apart, Trump was at a political apex.
+A tanking economy would put Trump in greater jeopardy of losing his job.
+Just a few weeks ago, before he was acquitted of House impeachment charges by the Senate, he delivered a relatively well-reviewed State of the Union address and watched the Democrats' Iowa caucuses fall apart.
+Trump was at a political apex.

 Right now, Trump is fighting his own vice president over a matter as simple as whether to praise a Democratic governor who has worked with the administration on the coronavirus response.